Kirill689/Test5/README.md

 2. CalendarBoxTest
 3. AllListingsTest

-Currently all tests are runing in headless mode - to swich it put 'false' state for a property 'headlesMode' in base properties
+Currently all tests are runing in headless mode - to swich it put 'false' for a 'headlesMode' in base properties

 Base properties - src/test/resources/test.properties

 Commands: